What is Natural Building

 - Experience community based living

-- Daily yoga and meditation classes (two per day)
+- Daily yoga and meditation classes

-- Visit to local community and a day trip to beach
+- Visit to local community or site

 During the course we will also spend some time helping the local community with any projects, where needed.
 This will enable us to learn from experienced local farmers and it will also help to establish Keela within the local community.